 Cookbooks were first created in the early 19th century.
 Pizza was purposely left out of cookbooks.
 Even cookbooks that were centered around Naples cuisine!
 Food critics called pizza disgusting!

-All of that changed in 1889.
+All of the critics changed in 1889.
 Queen Margherita was visiting Naples and was tired of fancy French food.
 She wanted something local and fast.
 A pizza chef named Raffaele Esposito made her three different types of pizzas.
 She was a huge fan!
 She loved the pizza he made with tomatoes, mozzarella, and basil.
 They named it pizza Margherita after her!

 With the queen’s approval, pizza became very popular.
 It became the pride of Italy!
 When Italian immigrants made their way to New York City in the 19th century, the first pizza restaurant in the United States was opened.
 It was called Lombardi’s.
 After the creation of this pizzeria, pizza became an American food staple and continued to spread around the world and the rest of the United States.